CodeBoba/php_guestbook/README.md

-Guestbook application written in PHP needs XAMPP to work, not finished
+Guestbook application written in PHP using MVC pattern needs XAMPP to work, not finished